Erich Hoepner: Advance on Leningrad

 The 4th Panzer Group consisted of the LVI Panzer Corps (Erich von Manstein) and the XLI Panzer Corps (Georg-Hans Reinhardt).
 The Army Group was to advance through the Baltic States to Leningrad.
 Barbarossa commenced on 22 June 1941 with a massive German attack along the whole front line.
 The 4th Panzer Group headed for the Dvina River to secure the bridges near the town of Daugavpils.
 The Red Army mounted a number of counterattacks against the XLI Panzer Corps, leading to the Battle of Raseiniai.

 After Reinhardt's corps closed in, the two corps were ordered to encircle the Soviet formations around Luga.
 Again having penetrated deep into the Soviet lines with unprotected flanks, Manstein's corps was the target of a Soviet counteroffensive from 15 July at Soltsy by the Soviet 11th Army.
 Manstein's forces were badly mauled and the Red Army halted the German advance at Luga.
 Ultimately, the army group defeated the defending Soviet Northwestern Front, inflicting over 90,000 casualties and destroying more than 1,000 tanks and 1,000 aircraft, then advanced northeast of the Stalin line.

-During his command on the Eastern Front, Hoepner demanded "ruthless and complete destruction of the enemy."
+During his command on the Eastern Front, Hoepner demanded "ruthless and complete destruction of the enemy".
 On 6 July 1941, Hoepner issued an order to his troops instructing them to treat the "loyal population" fairly, adding that "individual acts of sabotage should simply be charged to communists and Jews".
 As with all German armies on the Eastern Front, Hoepner's Panzer Group implemented the Commissar Order that directed Wehrmacht troops to execute Red Army political officers immediately upon capture, contravening the accepted laws of war.
-Between 2 July and 8 July, the 4th Panzer Group shot 101 Red Army political commissars, with the bulk of the executions coming from the XLI Panzer Corps.
+Between 2 and 8 July, the 4th Panzer Group shot 101 Red Army political commissars, with the bulk of the executions coming from the XLI Panzer Corps.
 By 19 July, 172 executions of commissars had been reported.